NessreinBakhsh/pdsnd_github/README.md

 bikeshare.py

 ### Description
-In this project we analyse bikeshare data for US
+In this project we analyse bikeshare data for US.

 ### Files used
 chicago.csv